FrancescoMonaco/PhDPresentation/slides.md

 What is the plan?

 - We want to integrate hash structures in the algorithms with predictions framework.
-    Their theoretical properties are suitable for our goal of obtaining theoretical guarantees.
+    - We obtain robust predictors that are easy to initialize and deploy.
+    - We address the challenges by high-dimensional data in ANNS.

-- We want to expand in the offline setting
+- We expand in the offline setting.
+    - The algorithm with predictions framework started for streaming data.
+    - In the last months some works showed that it is beneficial also in the offline one.

 ---